Thierry Larchier d'Hirson

 Thierry Larchier d'Hirson or d'Hireçon, or de Hérisson, (1270 in Bourbonnais – 23 August 1328) was a French cleric under Robert II, Count of Artois.

+Biography

-Hirson was employed by Philip IV of France on several occasions.
-He became a canon of Arras in 1299; chancellor of Mahaut, Countess of Artois in 1303; provost of Aire-sur-la-Lys in 1309; and was appointed Bishop of Arras in April 1328.
-He died on 23 August 1328.
+Hirson was employed by Philip IV of France on several occasions, and became a canon of Arras in 1299.
+He was named chancellor of Mahaut, Countess of Artois in 1303, and prévôte of Aire-sur-la-Lys in 1309.
+Hirson wielded considerable power in Artois for most of Mahaut's reign.

-Hirson was involved with Jeanne de Divion, who, in revenge for what she did not inherit upon the bishop's death, procured false documents for Robert III of Artois so that he could recover the County of Artois, which had been bestowed upon his great aunt Mahaut, Countess of Artois, in a legal dispute.
+Hirson founded the Chartreuse du Val-Saint-Esprit (Val-Saint-Esprit Charterhouse), a Carthusian monastery, in 1320.
+He was appointed Bishop of Arras in April 1328, and died on 23 August 1328.

+Hirson was romantically involved with Jeanne de Divion, wife of the knight Pierre de Broyes.
+She was known for her knowledge of astrology, and made a scandal by living openly with Hirson.
+When he died, he left Jeanne 3000 livres.
+The executor of his will, Countess Mahaut of Artois, paid the inheritance, but later challenged it as being based on an adulterous liaison with a bishop, and obtained the restitution.
+In revenge, Jeanne created forged documents which Mahaut's nephew, Robert III of Artois, used in 1331 to attest to the will of his father as a means to reclaim the County of Artois from Mahaut.
+This deception was discovered, and Jeanne was condemned and burned at the stake for forgery on 6 October 1331.

 Family

 Hirson's niece Béatrice d'Hirson was a lady-in-waiting to Mahaut, Countess of Artois, as was her sister Mathilde.
 His brothers were as follows: